 If executing from a C or C++ based program.
 Ctrl-C should do the right thing, and terminate the local program.
 If the co-simulation is running across multiple machines then the remaining programs won't terminate properly and will either timeout or if that was disabled potentially deadlock.

 Signal handler facilities

 The C shared library has some facilities to enable a signal handler.

 '''

-/ Load a signal handler that handles Ctrl-C and shuts down all HELICS brokers, cores, and federates then exits the process./
+/ load a signal handler that handles Ctrl-C (SIGINT) and shuts down the library/

 void helicsLoadSignalHandler();

-/ clear HELICS based signal Handlers/ void helicsClearSignalHandler();
+/ clear HELICS based signal Handlers/

+void helicsClearSignalHandler();

+'''